 Open-heart surgery to correct SAS problems in dogs has not been very successful.
-Dogs in which this has been attempted lived about as long as dogs that just received medications. (ref)
+Dogs in which this surgery has been attempted lived about as long as dogs that just received medications. ( read here )

 A newer, more sophisticated and much less traumatic therapy for your dog is balloon valvuloplasty.
 This method inserts a small stretching balloon catheter through a small incision in your dog’s neck made over and into its right carotid artery.
 The device is advanced through the artery until it is positioned within the SAS-narrowed area.
 The technique and device were first adapted from a common procedure used to dilate (angioplasties to increase the diameter of) blocked human coronary arteries.
-Those are the ones most commonly implicated in human heart attacks. (ref) However, the benefits, if any, of the stretching procedure in dogs with SAS were found to be temporary at best. (ref)
+Those are the ones most commonly implicated in human heart attacks. ( read here ) However, the benefits, if any, of the stretching procedure in dogs with SAS were found to be temporary at best. ( read here )

 Besides beta-blocking medications, many veterinarians would advise you to limit your pet’s strenuous exercise once it has been confirmed that it has SAS.
 They might suggest limiting your dog to short strolls on a leash.
 Boarding kennels and trips to the groomer might best be replaced by dog sitters and mobile services.

 Hill’s and other major dog food manufacturers market “heart healthy” diets.
 They are nutritionally adequate for dogs; but there is no evidence that these diets have any effect on the progression of SAS.
-I would avoid those that replace traditional ingredients with more trendy, politically correct ingredients until we understand more about the long-term effects on dog heart health of doing so. (ref)
+I would avoid any diets that replace traditional ingredients with more trendy, politically correct ingredients until we understand more about the long-term effects on a dog’s heart health in doing so. ( read here )